 Finding the Best Rental Location

+The city is divided into four quadrants, with Burnside Street splitting the north from the south and the river splitting the west from the east.
+There are tons of rental options in each of the neighborhoods.
 Read on below for a breakdown of Portland by neighborhood.
-The city is divided into four quadrants, with Burnside Street splitting the north from the south and the river splitting the west from the east.

 When choosing Portland vacation rentals, downtown is the best place to be for many tourists; it’s the most centralized location and is close to numerous major attractions.
 This is handy if you don’t have a car.
 In this commercial area, shop for international brands at tax-free prices and dine out in the many restaurants or at the food trucks.
 Downtown is just below Burnside Street, which is home to the city’s legendary bookstore called Powell’s City of Books.
 You actually need a map to find your way around the world’s largest independent bookstore.

-#2: The Northwest: the Pearl District, Nob Hill and St. John’s
+The Northwest: The Pearl District, Nob Hill, and St. John’s

 The coffee culture of Portland is definitely set in Central Eastside.
 Enjoy your coffee in waterfront establishments or those that feature artistic surroundings.
 The numerous bars and restaurants make Central Eastside a lively place to go at night.
 Vintage is the theme in Hawthorne, with its vintage theaters and shops.
 This laid-back area has inexpensive eateries, music stores and boutiques.
 Search through the antiques at Sellwood Antiques Mall.